GrumpyGopher/TestMuOS/themes/theme_alternative.md

 │   └── Twilight.muxzip
 ```

 Each `Alternative Theme` `.muxzip` file will be extracted when a user selects it under `Congiguration -> Customisation`.
-The file needs to be structured in a certain way in order for the files to be extracted to the active theme folder.  below is an example of how `Cloud.muxzip` from the `Aurora` theme is structured.
+The file needs to be structured in a certain way in order for the files to be extracted to the active theme folder.
+Below is an example of how `Cloud.muxzip` from the `Aurora` theme is structured.

 ```
 .